raspberrypilearning/surprise-animation/en/step_3.md

 show
 ```

-**Tip:** All graphic effects are cleared when you click on the green flag, so you don't need to clear them, but you might need to set the effects that you want your sprite to have.
+**Tip:** All graphic effects are cleared when you click on the green flag, so you don't need to clear them, but you might need to set the effects that you want the sprite to have.

 --- /collapse ---